neelsomani/known-falsehood-mechinterp/docs/RESULTS_4_DELTA_DIRECTION_ABLATION.md

 * Some higher-variance components are not stance-critical and may even support correct answers.

 Conclusion: The causal stance signal lives in a **small subspace (≈2D)**, but not necessarily aligned with PCA variance ordering.

+## Final finding: Uncentered PCA explains it

+When we estimate a stance subspace using PCA on mean-centered stance deltas, the resulting components capture only how stance varies across examples, not the global stance shift itself.
+Ablating the projection of the decision-state hidden vector onto this centered subspace degrades performance but does not fully collapse premise-conditioned reasoning, indicating that removing structured variation alone is insufficient.
+Empirically, we find that the mean of the stance deltas constitutes an essential part of the causal signal: subtracting only the mean produces a weak effect, subtracting only centered variation produces a stronger but incomplete effect, and subtracting both together produces the largest degradation.
+This motivates using an uncentered delta subspace, estimated via SVD on the raw (sign-aligned) deltas, which spans both the mean stance direction and its dominant modes of variation.

+{
+  "layer": 40,
+  "alpha": 1.0,
+  "delta_pt": "dataset/delta_directions/delta_layer_040.pt",
+  "results": {
+    "baseline": {
+      "acc": 0.67,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "local_delta": {
+      "acc": 0.5366666666666666,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "mean_delta": {
+      "acc": 0.65,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "random_delta": {
+      "acc": 0.68,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "pca_k1": {
+      "acc": 0.6633333333333333,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "pca_k2": {
+      "acc": 0.5733333333333334,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    },
+    "pca_k3": {
+      "acc": 0.56,
+      "unparsed_pct": 0.0,
+      "skipped_missing_delta": 980,
+      "total": 300
+    }
+  }
+}

+Projecting the hidden state onto this uncentered stance subspace and subtracting that projection most closely reproduces the effect of per-example local delta ablations, indicating that epistemic stance is implemented as a low-dimensional span consisting of a global bias plus structured contextual modulation, rather than purely as variance around a mean or as a single direction.